lblod/worship-decisions-cross-reference-service/README.md

 Turtle formatted response with related document information.

 ## Development Notes
-The service checks if the organizational unit is related to a CKB (Centraal Kerkbestuur).
+The service checks if the organizational unit is related to a Centraal Bestuur.

 Since we don't have this data yet, we allow, in development mode, that the service bypasses certain checks to ease testing and debugging.